dennisXZX/web-developer-notes/README.md

 #### What's the difference between an "attribute" and a "property"?

-In Javascript, an object can has as many properties as you want.
+In Javascript, an object can have as many properties as you want.
 For example, the following object has two properties, name and age.
 ```
 let obj = {
   name: 'Dennis',
   age: 34
 }
 ```
-Each property of an object has a few built-in attributes, such as `configurable`, `enumerable` and `writable`, etc. Most of the time you don't want to touch these attributes but in special occasions, you can alter these attributes by calling `Object.defineProperties()` method.
+Each property of an object has a few built-in attributes, such as `configurable`, `enumerable` and `writable`, etc. Most of the time you don't want to touch these attributes, but in special occasions, you can alter these attributes by calling `Object.defineProperties()` method.

 #### Why is extending built-in JavaScript objects not a good idea?